nighthawkcoders/society-of-coders/CONTRIBUTING.md

 ---
 title: 'Put your article title here'
 date: 'MM-DD-YYYY'
-class: 'CS?' # CSA or CSP
+class: 'CS*' # CSA or CSP
 section: 1 # A number to represent Unit or Big Idea (optional for pbl)
 keywords: 'keyword1, keyword2 ...' # Keywords to describe your project seperated by commas
-tech: 'tech1, tech2, tech3...' # What you used (Language, frameworks, Database) seperated by commas
+tech: 'tech1, tech2, tech3...' # What you used (Language, frameworks, Database) seperated by commas (only for pbl)
 author: 'Your name' # Optional
 authorLink: 'https://github.com/your-github-here' # Optional
 ---